willzxd/HadoopHiveTezInstall/README.md

 It will prepare a set of queries based on your benchmark specification, and then run the queries on the system you specified.

 ### Compare pure hive-mr and pure hive-tez using BigFrame: A simple example

-I generate 10GB data combined with the realtional data, graph data and nested data 5.53072 min
+I generate 10GB data combined with the realtional data, graph data and nested data.
+I only use a single node cluster in the pseudo-Distributed mode.
+It tooks me more than 2 hours to run all the queries under hive-mr mode.
+For Hive on Tez, I ran for three times.
+The results are 5.53072 min, 5.70933 min and 5.82627 min.
+It costs less than 6 minutes on average to finish all the queries.
-5.70933 min
-5.82627 min